Autostronomy/AutoProf/README.md

 numpy, scipy, matplotlib, astropy, photutils

+If you have difficulty running AutoProf, it is possible that one of these dependencies is not in its latest (Python3) version and you should try updating.

 ### Basic Install

 1. Download the package from: https://github.com/ConnorStoneAstro/AutoProf
-1. Set an environment variable and alias the autoprof function:
+1. Set an environment variable and alias the autoprof function.
+To make this permanent, include these lines in your .bashrc file (or equivalend for your OS).
     ```bash
     export AUTOPROF='/path/to/AutoProf/'
     alias autoprof='/path/to/AutoProf/autoprof.py'